altumguides/altumguides.github.io/index.md

 ```

  2. Open the Admin dropdown from the top and click Create user. ![1](img/1.png)

  3. Before filling in other details, click the Select button for Manager. ![1.5](img/1.5.png)

  4. Select Dr.Lu's account and click OK. ![1.7](img/1.7.png)

+ 5. For the following fields, set them as follows:
- 5. For Role, choose user.
+ 6. For Role, choose user.
 For Contract, choose Normal.
 For Entity, choose Altumview.

- 6. >Important: The connection to this website is not encrypted, so use a password that you can remember but is not associated with your other passwords.
+ 7. The connection to this website is not encrypted, so use a password that you can remember but is not associated with your other passwords.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU1NzI3MDg2LC0xMDUyMjA0OTQwLDE4ND
-czNjY2MjQsMTU5NDk0NjE4NCwtNjAzODczMTAsLTExMjI1NzMz
-MTYsNTI1ODY2NjE2LC01MzE2MTUyODMsLTUxMDk0NDI2NCwtMT
-U5OTkxNjAyMSw4NjkzMjMyNDZdfQ==
+eyJoaXN0b3J5IjpbOTI2ODY4MDIzLDc1NTcyNzA4NiwtMTA1Mj
+IwNDk0MCwxODQ3MzY2NjI0LDE1OTQ5NDYxODQsLTYwMzg3MzEw
+LC0xMTIyNTczMzE2LDUyNTg2NjYxNiwtNTMxNjE1MjgzLC01MT
+A5NDQyNjQsLTE1OTk5MTYwMjEsODY5MzIzMjQ2XX0=
 -->